AlexNeyman/fw-home-assignment/README.md

 At one point I thought about a Bloom filter, but it may return false positives.
 The Bloom filter algorithm uses a bit array under the hood, so I thought about utilizing this technique somehow.
 I found interesting the idea of mapping the `(from, to, num)` triplet to a bitmap of available dates.
-Just to keep things simple, in the code I used a boolean vector instead of a bitmap.
-This gives us the same time complexity of O(1) for lookups, but it requires only a negligible amount of memory: just 62 KB for 12k flights.
+Just to keep things simple, in the code I used a boolean array instead of a bitmap.
+This gives us the same time complexity of O(1) for lookups, but it requires only a negligible amount of memory: just 16 KB for 12k flights.

 There is still a room for optimization.
-For example, initially I used boolean arrays, that required to know the first and last flight dates in advance to set their length, but with arrays 12k flights consumed only 16 KB of memory.
-And finally, by replacing arrays with bitmaps we will reduce memory usage further by a factor of 8.
+For example, by replacing arrays with bitmaps we will reduce memory usage further because every flight we be encoded as a single bit instead of a byte.

 ## DB updates